 11. The lights of The Starry Night seem to flicker because of how the human brain works.

-In this Avi Ofer-animated TED-Ed video, Natalya St. Clair further explains how van Gogh's painting is an accurate depiction of turbulence, "one of the most supremely difficult concepts nature has ever brought before mankind."
+In this Avi Ofer-animated TED-Ed video, Natalya St. Clair explains how Van Gogh’s painting is an accurate depiction of turbulence, “one of the most supremely difficult concepts” for physics to explain.